documentationfor yFiles for HTML 3.0.0.1

 })

-Transitive edges are not related to the two above approaches.
-It can be applied if some nodes should be removed/hidden from the graph, and the transitive relations between the remaining visible nodes should be maintained.
-Note that a transitive edge between two nodes is only created if there is not already an edge between them.
+Transitive edges is not related to the two above approaches.
+It can be applied if some nodes should be removed or hidden from the graph and the transitive relations between the remaining visible nodes should be maintained.
+A transitive edge between two nodes is only created if there is not already an edge between them.

 Transitive edges of a graph shows a simple graph and its transitive edges.
-More precisely, when node b should be removed from the input graph, the algorithm creates the two dashed edges to show the transitive connection of node a to nodes c and d.
-Without applying the algorithm before removing node b, this information gets lost.
+If node b is removed from the input graph, the algorithm creates the two dashed edges to show the transitive connection of node a to nodes c and d.
+Without applying the algorithm before removing node b, this information is lost.

 Transitive edges of a graph